Have you recently been in a motor vehicle accident?

 In medical malpractices, your attorney will file a claim or lawsuit against your treating doctors or healthcare professionals for their negligence in your care.
-Click for more information about what to expect in these cases.

 An attorney who is experienced in representing car crash victims in your area should have a realistic idea of the range of value for your case.
 But remember, your lawyer cannot “guarantee” recovery of any settlement amount.

 What is the Best Way to Reach You?

 A crucial part of the attorney-client relationship is regular communication between you and your lawyer.

 You need to be sure your attorney can give your case the attention it deserves.
 Your lawyer should also be willing to speak with you about your case as you have questions.

 In the state of Florida, a lawyer must reasonably consult with a client, including responding promptly after a client’s reasonable request for information.
 This means your lawyer should ensure you are made of your case’s status throughout the process.

 If a lawyer does not communicate with a client, this can result in discipline from the state bar association where they hold their law license.